 The nice thing about tapas is you can control how much you spend.

-While you can certainly find free tapas at bars, I recommend treating yourself to at least one high-quality experience.
+While you can find free tapas at bars, I recommend treating yourself to at least one high-quality experience.

 Last but not least, I want to end with a speakeasy.
 Paradiso Bar is hidden behind a secret door in a pastrami shop.